Skip to content

 • if heterogeneity=False, the function returns y, a numpy array of the mean effect at grid points xs

-• If heterogeneity=True, the function returns (y, std) where y is the mean effect and std is the standard deviation of the mean effect at grid points xs
+• If heterogeneity=True, the function returns (y, h) where h is the heterogeneity curve at grid points xs

 False